 First things first, you need to wait for the flowers to wilt.
 The key here is waiting for the head to tilt downwards and the petals to shrivel.
 At this point, you’ll remove the head from the stem and set it aside.
 Store in a cool dark place.

 On average, the drying process takes 1-4 days.
 You can cover the plant with a cheesecloth if you’re worried about pests, but if you’re doing this inside you should be okay either way.

 You’ll know the seeds are done as they begin to turn a dark brown color and will fall out with minimal effort.
 Grab a bag or bowl and collect your harvest.
 Finally, comb through your bounty and pick out any damaged or discolored seeds before getting started.
 Quality control, baby!

-From sunflower bouquets to snacks, here is your base-level recipe: salt, seeds, water.
+From a bouquet of sunflowers to snacks, here is your base-level recipe: salt, seeds, water.
 Easy as that.
 From there, you can dress these up with your favorite spices (more ideas below) or channel your inner MLB star and chew up a storm.

 - 1 cup of sunflower seeds